Opiate: Pharmacology in pain

 Pain is an unpleasant sensory and emotional experience associated with actual or potential tissue damage.
 It is an essential defensive function where pain works as an alarm to avoid or limit tissue damage.
-Opiates act upon opioid receptors that are coupled to inhibitor G protein coupled receptors (GPCR).
+Its neurobiology is complex, and involves stimulation of several different types of nerves.
+Opioids act upon opioid receptors that are coupled to inhibitor G protein coupled receptors (GPCR).
 These receptors fall into 3 classes: μ (mu), δ (delta), and κ (kappa) receptors.

 More than 70% of opioid receptors are μ receptors, predominantly located on the central terminals of nociceptors in the dorsal horn of the spinal cord.
 The remaining 30% of opioid receptors are located post-synaptically on dendrites of second-order spinothalamic neurons & interneurons.

 When an opiate binds as an agonist to the GPCR, there will be a signaling cascade resulting in the inhibition of adenylate cyclase and calcium ion channels with the stimulation of potassium ion channels.
 The net effect of these changes is a reduced intracellular cAMP and hyperpolarization of the neuronal cell reducing neurotransmitter release.
 Through this pathway, when opiates bind to and activate the mu receptor, there is a decrease transmission of pain signalling.

 This pathway targeted for the analgesia properties that opiates are known and used for.
 Other clinically important roles of mu are its involvement in respiratory and cardiovascular functions, gastrointestinal peristalsis, feeding, and mood.
 These other pathways are important because they explain the side effects of opiate use like respiratory depression at high doses, constipation with chronic use, and addicting properties.